Press "Enter" to skip to content

 Add more visual elements

 That said, adding them is a lot of work.
-If you find your post has a lot of plain text and not enough eye-catching images, try adding more visual elements to make it more engaging.
-It’s much easier when you don’t have to write an entire post from scratch.
+If you find your post has a lot of plain text and not enough eye-catching images, try adding more images.
+It provides a better experience for the reader and existing customers.

 7. Add your new keywords

-Writing is hard enough without trying to include specific words and phrases, so that’s why I recommend waiting until after the rewrite to include the new keywords.
+Writing is hard enough without trying to include specific words and phrases, so that’s why I recommend waiting until after the rewrite to include the new keywords in your existing pages.

-The process for optimizing your post with keywords is simple.
+The process for optimizing your original post with keywords is simple.

 Start from the top of your keyword list and check if you’ve included the keyword in your post already.
 If not, find a good place to add it.